ABOUT THE PULMONARY VALVE

 A Leaky Conduit (Regurgitation)

-The valve does not fully close, which allows blood to leak backward into the right ventricle of the heart.
+The conduit or surgical valve does not have a properly working valve which causes blood to leak backward into the right lower chamber of the heart (ventricle).
 This causes the heart to pump harder than it should to bring blood to the lungs and the rest of your body.

 - Becoming tired or short of breath with activity

 - Feeling tired, dizzy or too weak to do your normal activities

 - Irregular heartbeats or the feeling that your heart is racing or pounding in your chest